Farthest Frontier Farming Guide – Everything To Know

-Farthest Frontier features one of the most intricate farming systems that players can come across, with increased map types, town hall placements, fertility details, early-game food production, maintenance of crops and lands, and much more.
-Our Farthest Frontier Farming Guide will give an overview on how to start up a crop farm and maintain it too.
+Farthest Frontier features one of the most intricate farming systems players can come across, with increased map types, town hall placements, fertility details, early-game food production, maintenance of crops and lands, and much more.
+Our Farthest Frontier Farming Guide will give an overview of how to start and maintain a crop farm.

-• Farthest Frontier offers 4 types of map details and map types: Lowland Lakes, Plains, Alpine Valleys, and Arid Highlands.
+- Farthest Frontier offers 4 map types: Lowland Lakes, Plains, Alpine Valleys, and Arid Highlands.

-• Plains have solid amount of fertile valleys, making it easy for crop growth.
+- Plains have a solid amount of fertile valleys, making it easy for crop growth.

 Map Types